Projects

 CERN is launching an annual two-day multidisciplinary science innovation forum and public event- Sparks!
 (Image: CERN)

-With the support of the CERN & Society Foundation, CERN launched an annual two-day multidisciplinary science innovation forum and public event.
-Sparks!, the serendipity forum at CERN, will bring together renowned scientists from diverse fields around the world, along with decision-makers, representatives of industry, philanthropists, ethicists, and the public to bring a novel, multi-faceted approach to addressing some of the big questions of our time
+The Sparks!
+Forum format is that of an annual two-day multidisciplinary science innovation forum and public event.
+The Sparks!
+Serendipity Forum at CERN aims to bring together renowned scientists from diverse fields around the world, along with decision makers, representatives of industry, ethicists and the public to bring a novel, multi-faceted approach to addressing some of the big questions of our time.

 Innovative ideas and technologies from physics have contributed to great advances in the field of medicine over the last 100 years, since the advent of radiation-based medical diagnosis and treatment and following the discovery of X-rays and radioactivity.